scordio/junit-converters/docs/converters/bytes.md

 ---
-description: An argument converter to convert strings or numbers into byte arrays
+description: An argument converter converting strings or numbers into byte arrays
 ---

 # `@Bytes`